It’s tough to narrow down your shortlist of stocks to invest in. That’s where Green Zone Ratings comes in!

 How to Use Green Zone Ratings

-Using the Green Zone Ratings system is simple.
-Here’s a step-by-step guide using Amazon.com Inc. (NYSE: AMZN) stock as an example.
+Adam’s Green Zone Ratings system is easy to use.
+Here’s a step-by-step guide using Apple Inc. (Nasdaq: AAPL) stock as an example.

 If you are on a mobile device, you can use the search function on the dropdown menu.

-2. Type in a company name (Amazon) or stock ticker symbol (AMZN) to find the stock.
+2. Type in a company name (Apple) or stock ticker symbol (AAPL) to find the stock.

 3. Click on the company name under “Popular Symbols” to bring up that stock’s information page.
 It should look like this:

-And just like that, you can see more than 8,000 stocks’ Green Zone Ratings!
+And just like that, you can see the Green Zone Rating for more than 8,000 stocks!